 “Other plastics used in additive manufacturing wouldn’t be able to hold up to everything you’re going to get through this whole process.
 It has to hold up to being pressurized, to the cold of space, to the heat from the sun…really it was the high-temperature Carbon CE 221 material that drove this.
 It was the whole reason that NASA was able to produce this on an additive technology.”
 Greg CebularVice President of Sales at The Technology House (TTH)

 Having true design flexibility throughout the production process with TTH helped NASA speed up their turnaround time and demonstrate the success of agile space hardware development.
 This greatly improved their ability to build, test, and iterate quickly, enabling them to go from idea to project start to launch in a little over a year, an unheard of timeline for NASA spacecraft!
 NASA also executed the whole program for under $3 million, making it an extremely efficient program. ²

-Through the Carbon Platform, TTH supported NASA with on-demand production capabilities that were not only proved as a repeatable production process meeting NASA’s strict mechanical requirements, but also as one whose materials can be validated for high-performance, space-bound parts.
-TTH’s work demonstrated that by building parts with something like the Carbon Platform, NASA can develop a spacecraft like Seeker in a fast, cost-effective manner with new technologies and plastic materials.
+With the Carbon DLS process, TTH could support NASA with on-demand production capabilities that were not only proved as a repeatable production process meeting NASA’s strict mechanical requirements, but also as one whose materials can be validated for high-performance, space-bound parts.
+TTH’s work demonstrated that by building parts using the Carbon DLS process, NASA can develop a spacecraft like Seeker in a fast, cost-effective manner with new technologies and plastic materials.